 Kleiner, who has researched the topic for 40 years, has found that the practice of state governments requiring workers to get licenses for a growing number of occupations has significant social costs, with workers not being able to enter or continue in their professions, and consumers paying more for services—as much as 15 percent more when an occupation is licensed.

-He recently shared his findings with an FTC task force charged with considering ways to curb overbroad licensing.
-Here are Kleiner’s insights into what’s wrong with occupational licensing and how the government can fix it.
+Kleiner shares his insights into what’s wrong with occupational licensing and how the government can fix it.

 What’s happening now at the federal level to address these issues?